 The portions definitely exist on a sliding scale, but I left full at 7pm and am still full while writing this five hours later.
 No complaints here.
 Personally, next time I want a full dinner, I think I will try the seafood platter and see if I find the answer to my quest for perfect balance.

 About the Author

-Hannah DeWitt lives in Edinburgh, Scotland where she is working on a PhD in Literature.
+Hannah Pinguelo studied for her PhD in Literature in Edinburgh, Scotland and now lives in Cambridge, England.
 She spends her time teaching, writing, and eating.
 She rarely gets to combine the latter two; but when she does, it feeds her soul.